pyladies/global-conference/content/_index.md

 {{< pinktitle "About the conference" >}}

 Attention all PyLadies community members!
+Our conference <a href="https://pretix.eu/pyladiescon/2024">registration</a> is now open.
-We’re excited to share that we are in the early stages of planning a PyLadies Conference (PyLadiesCon), a transformative event designed to promote diversity, learning, and empowerment within the Python community.  🎉
+We’re excited to welcome you to our conference.
+Join us online for a transformative event designed to promote diversity, learning, and empowerment within the Python community.  🎉

-Save the date!
-The conference will take place on December 6th-8th, where we’ll gather together for a weekend filled with insightful talks, engaging panels, and collaborative networking opportunities.
+PyLadiesCon will take place on December 6th-8th.
+Review our <a href="</schedule">full schedule</a>. where we’ll gather together for a weekend filled with insightful talks, engaging panels, and collaborative networking opportunities.